awangque/office/README.md

 ### Evolution
 Now I'm extending my existing concept to work better than before, which is basically uncommon, that I'm forcing a non-SaaS platform to behave like a SaaS backend. (most people use as simple CRUD app / single company automation only).

-P.S.
-Progress has been slow since this is just a hobby, not a paid specific job.
+#### 🚧 Progress has been slow since this is just a hobby, not a paid specific job.

 ---
 ### You may access the system here : [The Changelog](CHANGELOG.md)